-- We compare F1 and F3, and remember that F2 is the slowest one since it has no deep cut-offs. - To me, F1 fails really hard.
-F2 is only an intermediate version! - However, F1 is never a choice over F2 and F3 historically. - People first use F2, then f3, never F1. - Q: Is there any use to have a version that the upper bound cannot be violated, but the lower bound can? - What move ordering is good? - It may not be good to search the best possible move first. - It may be better to cut off a branch with more nodes first. - Q: How about the case when the tree is not uniform? - Q: What is the effect of using iterative-deepening alpha-beta cut off? - Q: How about the case for searching a game graph instead of a game tree? - Some nodes are visited more than once.
+- We compare F2 and F3, and remember that F1 is the slowest one since it has no deep cut-offs. - To me, F1 is an intermediate version. - F2 is never been considered historically. - \triangleright People first use F1, then F3, never F2. - \triangleright Maybe F2.1 is morelikely to have been used before. - What move ordering is good? - It may not be good to search good, but not the best possible move first. - It may be better to cut off a branch with more nodes first. - Q: How about the case when the tree is not uniform? - Q: What is the effect of using iterative-deepening alpha-beta cut off? - Q: How about the case for searching a game graph instead of a game tree? - Some nodes are visited more than once.